This example aims to catalog different chemicals depending on whether they are biodegradable or not.

 The scaling layer contains the statistics on the inputs calculated from the data file and the method for scaling the input variables.

-Here the minimum and maximum method has been set.
+Here, the minimum and maximum methods have been set.
 Nevertheless, the mean and standard deviation method would produce very similar results.

 The number of perceptron layers is 1.
 This perceptron layer has 41 inputs and 3 neurons.